John Agar: Career

 Agar made another science fiction film, Tarantula!
 (1955), made by Alland and Arnold, which was popular and became a cult favorite.

 Universal starred him in a Western, Star in the Dust (1956) with Mamie Van Doren and Richard Boone and produced by Albert Zugsmith.
 A new company, American International Pictures, borrowed Agar for a Western, Flesh and the Spur (1956) with Marla English and Mike Connors (billed as "Touch Connors").
 Then he went back to Universal for The Mole People (1956), produced by Alland.

 His contract with Universal ended when he complained that he was tired of only doing science fiction roles.
 His final film with the studio was supporting Universal's Western star Audie Murphy in a comedy Joe Butterfly (1957).

 He remained in demand for low budget science fiction, horror and Western films.
 He starred in The Daughter of Dr. Jekyll (1957) for Edgar G. Ulmer at Allied Artists, then made The Brain from Planet Arous (1957) for Howco International.

 Agar starred in some low budget Westerns for Lippert's low budget Regal Films at Fox, Ride a Violent Mile (1958) and Frontier Gun (1958).
-He went to the Philippines to make Cavalry Command (1958) and did two for AIP, Jet Attack (1958) and Attack of the Puppet People (1958).
+He went to the Philippines to make Cavalry Command costarring Myron Healey (1958) and did two for AIP, Jet Attack (1958) and Attack of the Puppet People (1958).
 He shot a television pilot in 1958 that was released as a feature film Destination Space (1959).

 He did Invisible Invaders (1958) for director Edward L. Cahn who had made Jet Attack.

 Agar could be seen in Journey to the Seventh Planet (1962) and Of Love and Desire (1963).
 He joined he ensemble casts in several low budget films for producer A.C.
 Lyles that were released by Paramount Pictures; The Young and The Brave (1963) with Rory Calhoun, Law of the Lawless (1963) starring Dale Robertson and William Bendix, Stage to Thunder Rock (1965) with Barry Sullivan and Marilyn Maxwell, Young Fury (1965) with Rory Calhoun and Lon Chaney Jr., Johnny Reno (1966) with Dana Andrews and Jane Russell, and Waco (1966) with Howard Keel, Jane Russell and Brian Donlevy.

 He made some films for Larry Buchanan at AIP that were originally meant as made-for-television-movies, Curse of the Swamp Creature (1966), Zontar, the Thing from Venus (1966) and Hell Raiders (1968).
 He had the lead in Women of the Prehistoric Planet (1966) and Night Fright (1967).

 He had small parts in some studio films like The St. Valentine's Day Massacre (1967) with Jason Robards Jr. and Ralph Meeker, and three more pictures in a row with John Wayne: The Undefeated (1969), Chisum (1970), and Big Jake (1971).

 His last prominent roles were small parts in King Kong (1976), Miracle Mile (1988) and Nightbreed (1990).